kristinemlarson/gnssrefl/tests/first_drivethru.md

 **Exercise for the reader:** find a photograph of the site at UNAVCO

-Coordinates:

-Use the [UNAVCO DAI](https://www.unavco.org/data/gps-gnss/data-access-methods/dai2/app/dai2.html#4Char=GLS1;scope=Station;sampleRate=both;4CharMod=contains) if you like.
+**Coordinates:** Use the [UNAVCO DAI](https://www.unavco.org/data/gps-gnss/data-access-methods/dai2/app/dai2.html#4Char=GLS1;scope=Station;sampleRate=both;4CharMod=contains) if you like.
 Or you can try the [Nevada Reno site](http://geodesy.unr.edu/NGLStationPages/stations/GLS1.sta).

-This site was originally installed with an elevation mask.
+This site was originally installed with an elevation mask of 7 degrees.
 Later it was changed.
-To keep things the same, I strongly prefer that hte same mask is used throughout.
-Meaning:
+To keep things the same, I strongly prefer that the same elevation angle mask is used throughout.
+Meaning I am going to set the minimum elevation angle to 7 at the analysis stage:

 *make_json_input gls1 66.479 -46.310 2148.578 -h1 0.5 -h2 8 -e1 7 -e2 25*

-The make_json_input defaults are to use all GPS frequencies.
-However, the standard L2 data are really not useful.
-It is better to simply use L1 (L5 has never been tracked).
-Handedit the json to remove L2 and L5.
+The **make_json_input** defaults are to use all good GPS frequencies (1,20,5).
+However, the standard L2 data at gls1 are really not useful (and L2C was sometimes tracked and sometimes not tracked).
+L5 has never been tracked.
+Here it is better to simply use L1.
+Handedit the json to remove L2C and L5.
 It should look [like this.](gls1.json) Now make some SNR files for the year 2012:

 *rinex2snr gls1 2012 1 -doy_end 365*